thlorenz/stringify-key/README.md

 ### Meta

-As just stated the `meta` key is not registered (at least in xTerm).
+As just stated the `meta` key is not registered (at least in xTerm), however if present, `stringify-key` will take it into account.

 ### Ctrl